Up Close with Caribbean Model and Actor | Shirville “Ovadoo” Jarvis

 HMM: How do you maintain your integrity in an otherwise very competitive and scrupulous industry?

 SJ: I maintain my integrity by not being afraid to say NO to offers I don’t feel comfortable with.
-I stay motivated by talking about myself, as if I am my own publicist.
+I stay motivated by talking about myself as if I am my own publicist.
 Many would look at it as me bragging or even being conceited, but it’s all just a marketing strategy.
 You have to support your own brand and believe in yourself.
-I also think my image and accent also plays a major part of me standing out.
+I also think my image and accent also plays a major part in me standing out.

 HMM: What advice would you offer others with the DREAM?

-SJ: My advice to others that have the “Dream” is never give up.
+SJ: My advice to others that have the “Dream” and never give up.
 You may have great talent, but you must also realize it may just not be your time yet.
 You have to keep pushing and the right person will notice you one day.

 HMM: What makes you a POWERHOUSE?
 What is the source of your strength?

-SJ: I think what makes me a “Powerhouse” is that I have strong minded in that I instill great motivation, I definitely don’t believe in waiting on someone else, so I do a tremendous amount of self-promotion and most importantly, I love my craft.
+SJ: I think what makes me a “Powerhouse” is that I have strong-minded in that I instill great motivation, I definitely don’t believe in waiting on someone else, so I do a tremendous amount of self-promotion and most importantly, I love my craft.
 The only way to be truly happy is to love what you do.

 HMM: What can we look for from you for 2016?